NewToolAI/docapi/README.md

 \[ English | [中文](README_zh.md) \]

-DocAPI is a Python package that uses LLM to automatically generate API documentation.
+DocAPI is a Python package that automatically generates API documentation using LLM, with support for both Flask and Django frameworks.

 ## Features